masumi-network/masumi-improvement-proposals/MIPs/MIP-003/MIP-003-Attachement-01.md

 | `format`   | Specific format (email, url, etc.)                                                                          | text, email, url, tel, search, (url, email, nonempty, tel-pattern), <br>number (integer)         | -                  |
 | `optional` | The field is not required.
 By default all fields are required                                               | all                                                                                                 | false (if not set) |

-Please note that the by default there are no optional validations, also meaning that all fields are required.
+By default there are no optional validations, all fields are required.

-This means that if you do not set a validation, the field will not be limited.
-In contrast to this, if you set validations multiple times, all instances of the validation will be applied, meaning that validations follow a logical AND.
-To clarify this, here are some examples:
+If you do not set a validation, the field will not be limited.

+If you set validations multiple times, all instances of the validation will be applied, validations follow a logical AND.

+For example:

 ```json
 {